 In 1981, the Port pioneered on-dock intermodal rail when it opened the North Intermodal Yard, the first of its kind on the West Coast.
-This innovation helps the Port and its customers efficiently handle the more than 50% of international import containerized cargo that heads east via rail to markets such as Chicago and New York.
-Three highway interchanges link the Port and its main terminals to Interstate 5 (see Figure
+This innovation helps the Port and its customers efficiently handle international import containerized cargo that heads east via rail to markets such as Chicago and New York.
+Three highway interchanges link the Port and its main terminals to Interstate 5 (see Figure I-1 on page I-6).

-I-1 on page I-6).
 See the NWSA addendum for more information on intermodal services.